tinuwalther/PSModuleTemplate/README.md

 ## Code

-In this folder save all your functions as PS1-Files with the Name of the function you want to have in the Module. e.g. Get-PRESomeSettings.ps1.
+In this folder save all your functions as PS1-Files with the Name of the function you want to have in the Module. e.g. Get-PRETemplate.ps1.

-### Get-PRESomeSettings.ps1
+### Get-PRETemplate.ps1

 This is an example function-file, you can copy and rename this file for your own use.
 Before you build your module, please be sure that you renamed the function name within the file.

+### Write-PRELog.ps1

+This is an example Log-function to write information to the specified logfile.
+If no logfile is ommited, the default logfile will be used (<ModulePath\ModuleName.log>).

 ## Module-Folder